 Steinbeck Model Guitar

 I first read John Steinbeck’s Grapes of Wrath nearly fifty years ago, and his account of a guitar being picked made such an impression that it has stayed with me ever since.
-When I built my second Blackwood/Bearclaw Sitka guitar for Paul Hostetter in 2015, Steinbeck’s description came straight back to me.
+When I built my second Malaysian Blackwood/Bearclaw Sitka guitar in 2015, Steinbeck’s description came straight back to me.
 So I’ve called this model my Steinbeck model.

 There you have something — the deep chords beating, beating, while the melody runs on the strings like little footsteps.
 Grapes of Wrath.

-Developed from my Martin Simpson model, the Steinbeck model has modified bracing and is built with African or Malaysian Blackwood back and sides, a figured (also known as Bearclaw) Sitka soundboard, and a Wenge neck.
+Developed from my Martin Simpson model, the Steinbeck model has modified bracing and is built with Malaysian Blackwood back and sides, a figured (also known as Bearclaw) Sitka soundboard, and a Wengé neck.

 Here is Paul Hostetter with his Steinbeck Model.
-Paul lives in California and says his guitar has come home to Steinbeck country.
+Paul lives in California and fell in love with it when he visited me.
+He says his guitar has come home to Steinbeck country.